 Mat 6:10 Thy kingdom come.
 Thy will be done in earth, as it is in heaven.

-It must start, the realm of yours.
-It is coming into being, that desire of yours, just as in sky and on earth.
+Let is start, this realm of yours.
+Let is happen, that desire of yours, just as in sky and on earth.

 The Greek verbs (and other words) in this verse are very different than the English translation of them in most biblical translations.
 The KJV seems to intentionally replace first verb's meaning with the meaning of the second verb.
 Another aspect that is hidden in the Greek is that the form of these phrases.
 The last part of the previous verse (Mat 6:9) and the two phrases in this verse follow the same form, a verb stating something that must happen followed by the subject of that action.
 This form is somewhat poetic, but it is different than the poetry of the KJV.